-Ms. Koenig brings to the Board approximately 30 years of experience in operating long-term care facilities.
-Ms. Koenig offers the practical perspective of the challenges and opportunities confronting Healthcare Providers in managing the changing dynamics of this industry.
-She is a Licensed Nursing Home Administrator and a Licensed Social Worker in multiple states where she has worked.
+Ms. Koenig brings to our Board approximately 30 years of experience in operating long-term care facilities.
+Ms. Koenig offers the practical perspective of the challenges and opportunities confronting healthcare providers in managing the changing dynamics of this industry.
+She is a Licensed Nursing Home Administrator and a Licensed Social Worker in multiple States where she has worked.

-Ms. Koenig also serves as an officer and director for several of the states' long term care provider associations.
-Ms. Koenig is the former Co-Chair of the American Bankruptcy Institute's (ABI) Health Care Committee and Ms. Koenig is a Co-Chair for the Steering Committee of the Midwest Turnaround Management Association (TMA) Chapter.
+Ms. Koenig also serves as an officer and director for several of the States' long term care provider associations.
+Ms. Koenig is the Co-Chair of the American Bankruptcy Institute's (ABI) Health Care Committee and a Board of Trustee to the Global Turnaround Management Association (TMA).